N. T. Wright: Historical Jesus

 Regarding the historical Jesus, Wright follows the "thoroughgoing eschatology" tradition of Albert Schweitzer against the "thoroughgoing scepticism" of William Wrede and the Jesus Seminar, whom he regards as Wrede's modern-day counterparts.
 Wright also argues for a 'very Jewish' Jesus who was nonetheless opposed to some high-profile aspects of first-century Judaism.
 Similarly, Wright speaks of Jesus as 'doubly', 'multiply', 'thoroughly', and 'deeply' subversive, while at the same time distancing Jesus from other known seditious and revolutionary movements within first-century Palestine.
 In some ways his views are similar to those of such scholars as E. P. Sanders and the lesser-known Ben F. Meyer (whom Wright calls "the unsung hero" of New Testament studies).
 However he disagrees with the view of Sanders that the Pharisees would not have exhibited the violent opposition to Jesus depicted in the Gospels.
-He has also defended a literal belief in the Second Coming and the resurrection of the dead as central to Christianity.
+He has also defended the belief in a literal Second Coming and the resurrection of the dead as central to Christianity.

 Wright is critical of more liberal theological circles.
 The Jesus Seminar's Marcus Borg, with whom Wright shared mutual admiration and respect, co-authored with Wright The Meaning of Jesus: Two Visions to elaborate their contrasting opinions.
 In 2005, at the Greer-Heard Point-Counterpoint Forum, Wright discussed the historicity of Jesus' resurrection with Jesus Seminar co-founder John Dominic Crossan.
 Wright and Crossan, who also have mutual admiration, hold very different opinions on this foundational Christian doctrine.
 For Crossan, the resurrection of Jesus is a theological interpretation of events by the writers of the New Testament.
 For Wright, however, the resurrection is a historical event—coherent with the worldview of Second Temple Judaism—fundamental to the New Testament.

 With the publication of Wright's 2012 book, How God Became King: The Forgotten Story of the Gospels, Wright has been critical of some ideas concerning the historical Jesus in both US evangelical preaching and the work of C. S. Lewis, who Wright admits was a major influence in his own life.
 In an interview, Wright summarises this critique: "One of the targets of this book is Christians who say: Yes, the Bible is true.
 It's inerrant and so on.
 But, then, they pay no attention to what the Bible actually says.
 For too many Christians it seems sufficient to say Christ was born of a Virgin, died on a cross and was resurrected—but never did anything else in between.
 I'm saying: That’s not the way to understand the Gospels."